Capturing operational risk impacts of coronavirus

 Working with our members to produce guidance

 Our main standards were created in collaboration with the ORX Definitions Working Group (DWG), a group made up of expert representatives from our member firms who specialise in data categorisation.
 The situation we find ourselves in regarding coronavirus is so unique and urgent, that we agreed we would share guidance as soon as we were able to.
-As a result, I'm pleased to be able to share with you our initial thoughts on how firms can capture operational risk losses due to the coronavirus (Covid-19) pandemic within their loss data.

-Towards the end of May, we updated the guidance we published in April, providing more guidance and specific examples for the insurance industry.
 Our aim in doing this is to provide consistency across the industry and within individual organisations.
 This guidance will help operational risk teams make informed and reliable judgements on how coronavirus has impacted their firm and lay the foundation for future benchmarking and lessons learnt.

 Our basic approach is for firms to ask themselves: